 Make-up Exams and Quizzes

 If you do not notify me in advance, and if I do not approve of the reason for being absent, you will not be allowed to make up exams and quizzes.
 Excused absences include significant illness, death in the family, and the like.
 Excuses not accepted: having to work, a major assignment due in another class, a planned family or personal vacation, oversleeping, volunteer activity or a student activities event, and so on.

 Laptops and Other Electronic Devices

 This class has a mixed policy on electronic devices.
-There will be designated "no devices" and "open devices" periods.
-In the latter, you will be allowed – even encouraged – to use devices such as laptops, tablets and smartphones to support discussion or project work.
+There will be designated "open devices" and "no devices" periods.
+In the former, you will be allowed – even encouraged – to use devices such as laptops, tablets and smartphones to support discussion or project work.
 In such cases, I will clearly indicate that it is an "open devices" period.
 Otherwise, assume that class is in "no device" mode.

 There are times during the "open devices" periods when it will be to your advantage to have a device on hand.
 I will try to forecast ahead of time when an open device period is coming.
 Smartphones are the easiest devices to carry, but some sites are not smartphone-friendly.
 Laptops and tablets are more suitable, but are more of a hassle to haul around and add to costs if a student already has a phone.
 But I realize that not all of you have more than one – or even one – type of device in your hands.
 If you do not have either a laptop, tablet or smartphone, see me.